winston-yallow/gd-tokenizer/README.md

 # GD-Tokenizer

-A small godot project with a tokenizer written in GDScript.
+A small godot project with a (very simple) tokenizer written in GDScript.

 ## Screenshots